 Skip to main content

 Hitachi, Ltd. became a full member of the United Nations Global Compact in February 2009.
-Our corporate foundation is the basis for continuing growth as a global company, and it also needs to meet internationally recognized global standards that go beyond national and regional laws and regulations.
+Our corporate foundation is the basis for our continuing growth as a global company, and it must meet internationally recognized global standards that go beyond national and regional laws andregulations.
 We believe that respecting and implementing the 10 principles of the UN Global Compact will build a stronger foundation for our business.

 |Human Rights||Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and